Astra 19.2°E: History

 In November 2021, SES ordered two replacement satellites from Thales Alenia Space for launch to Astra 19.2°E in 2024 as Astra 1KR and Astra 1L reach the end of their planned life.
 Astra 1P will provide direct-to-home broadcast TV to Europe, in particular Germany, France and Spain.
 Astra 1Q is a reconfigurable software defined satellite with both wide beams for broadcast TV and high-throughput spot beams for video and data customers.
 Both new satellites should provide service well into the 2040s.

+In June 2024, Astra 1P was successfully launched from Cape Canaveral on a Falcon 9 Block 5 rocket.
+Using all-electric thrusters, the satellite took several months to reach geostationary orbit, and was first positioned at 9.5° West for testing, which was successfully completed in December 2024, and then moved to 19.2° East to begin service in early 2025.
+Starting in February 2025, all broadcast channels were moved off Astra 1KR and Astra 1L to Astra 1P in preparation for the older satellites' retirement, and Astra 1L was moved from the 19.2°E orbital slot to 19.4° East in March 2025.